 5. Sharing and celebrating pupil work

-Place a pupil’s notebook under the visualiser to celebrate their effort or highlight a well-structured sentence or clever solution.
-It’s great for building confidence and encouraging peer learning.
+Place a pupil's notebook under the visualiser to celebrate their effort or highlight a well-structured sentence or clever solution.
+It is great for building confidence and encouraging peer learning.

 6. Live feedback and shared editing